caseyfleeter/stanford-cme213.github.io/gcp.md

 * `GPUs (all regions)`
 * `NVIDIA K80 GPUs` at location `us-west1` and you need at least **4** for both of them.

-You have ~ 770 different quotas.
+There are ~ 770 different quotas to choose from.
 To help you find the correct ones, click on Metric from the [quota page](https://console.cloud.google.com/iam-admin/quotas):

 ![](gcp/metric.png)